zacanger/niddesa/text/generated-translations/mahaniddesa/07-chinese-google.md

      "acting wrongly": "Killing, taking without giving, invading people's homes, taking predators, blocking roads, robbing, abducting wives, saying falsehood."
 It means acting wrongly.
 "For him this is unsacred": "For that person this is unsacred, foolish, ignorant, ignorant, sophistry (immortality and chaos) law, that is: evil path."
 For him, it is unsacred .
      Because of that, the Lord said:
-     "[World Zun: "Mille!"]
+     "[Blessed One: "Mille!"]
 Those who engage in lust, or even forget the precepts, acted wrongly, for him this is unholy. "
     51. After walking alone before, whoever engages in lust, He is like a stray car in the world, they said: a bad ordinary man.